 Load forecasting is an integral part of the planning and operation of electric utilities; it has played a vital role in the power industry for over a century.
 However, load forecasting can also be helpful to organizations other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, and even industrial/commercial companies, banks, trading firms, and insurance companies [1][2].
 These organizations use load forecasting in power systems planning/operations, revenue projection, rate design, energy trading, and other activities [3]–[5].
 For example, to have a stable supply of electricity, reserve power must be prepared beforehand to serve consumers in the future (e.g., in case of high demand or failure in the current grid supply).

 Electric load forecasting is well studied [1], [6]–[8], and most current research is focused on developing more accurate forecasts.
 Load forecasting is particularly relevant in today’s context, with the advent of new smart grid technologies.
-The demand patterns used to drive these technologies are complex due to the deregulation of energy markets.
-The number of different random variables, often governed by human behavior, needs to be considered to predict future electricity demand.
-Finding an appropriate forecasting model for a specific electricity network is not a trivial task [9][4][5].
-Different factors can affect load forecasts, such as the location of the area, the type of customers in the region, weather factors (i.e., temperature), a trend in the time series dataset, the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
-Electricity demand can be assessed by tracking it periodically - hourly, daily, weekly, monthly, or yearly.
-Forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
-Shorter-term forecasting has been the focus in most research, concentrating on horizons of less than two weeks [11][10][1].
+The demand patterns used to drive these technologies are complex due to the deregulation of energy markets, and the number of different random variables, often governed by human behavior, which need to be considered to predict future electricity demand.
+Finding an appropriate forecasting model for a specific electricity network is not a trivial task [4][5][9].
+Different factors can affect load forecasts, such as the location of the area, the type of customers in the region, weather factors (e.g., temperature), a trend in the time series dataset, the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
+Also, electricity demand can be assessed by tracking it periodically - hourly, daily, weekly, monthly, or yearly and forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
+Shorter-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks [11][10][1].

-Both statistical techniques and artificial intelligence (AI) have been applied to provide load forecasts, and with the advent of universal application of data science, the boundary between these two approaches is becoming more equivocal [1].
+Both statistical techniques and artificial intelligence (AI) have been applied to provide load forecasts, and with the advent of ubiquitous application of data science, the boundary between these two approaches is becoming more equivocal [1].
 We aim to create an algorithm(s) that could quickly adapt to sudden changes in the demand profile and quickly learn and interpret the complex relationships in the dataset without explicit specification from the user.
 Examples of statistical techniques applied to electrical load forecasting include multiple linear regression analysis [12][13], exponential smoothing [14], [15], and auto-regressive integrated moving average (ARIMA) modeling [16], [17].
-AI algorithms are more intelligent and better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between the load and other influencing factors (i.e., weather, time of day) automatically [18].
-Examples of these algorithms are Artificial Neural Networks [19][20], Fuzzy Regression Models [21], [22], Support Vector Machines [23], Gradient Boosting Machines [24].
+AI algorithms are more intelligent and can be better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between load and other influencing factors (e.g. weather, time of day) automatically [18].
+Artificial Neural Networks [19][20], Fuzzy Regression Models [21], [22], Support Vector Machines [23], Gradient Boosting Machines [24] have all been applied to electrical load forecasting.